Antoun Saadeh: Early life

-Saadeh was born in 1904 in Dhour El Choueir, Mount Lebanon.
-He was the son of a Lebanese Greek Christian Orthodox physician, Khalil Saadeh and Naifa Nassir Khneisser.
+Saadeh was born in 1904 in Dhour El Choueir, in the Mount Lebanon Mutasarrifate.
+He was the son of a Greek Orthodox Christian physician, Khalil Saadeh and Naifa Nassir Khneisser.
 His father was himself a Syrian nationalist as well as democracy advocate, and also an intellectual and author, who has been described as "a prolific writer and polymath, whose works span the fields of politics, literature, journalism, novel-writing, and translation".
 Antoun Saadeh completed his elementary education in his birth town and continued his studies at the Lycée des Frères in Cairo and came back to Lebanon at the death of his mother.
 In the later part of 1919, Saadeh immigrated to the United States, where he resided for approximately one year with his uncle in Springer, New Mexico and worked at a local train station.
 In February 1921, he moved to Brazil with his father, a prominent Arabic-language journalist.
 In 1924, Saadeh founded a secret society to unify Natural Syria.
 This society was dissolved the following year.
 Natural Syria, according to Saadeh, included the Levant, Palestine, Transjordan, Lebanon, Syria, Iraq, and parts of Southern Turkey.
 His concept of Syria included all religious, ethnic and linguistic groups in this region.
 During his time in Brazil, Saadeh learned German and Russian.
-Ultimately, he became a polyglot fluent in seven languages : Arabic, English, Portuguese, French, German, Spanish and Russian.
+Ultimately, he became a polyglot fluent in seven languages: Arabic, English, Portuguese, French, German, Spanish and Russian.

 Activity in Lebanon

 In July 1930, he returned to Lebanon.
 In 1931, he wrote "A Love Tragedy", which was first published with his "Story of the Holiday of Our Lady of Sidnaya" in Beirut in 1933.
 Also, in 1931, Saadeh worked at the daily newspaper Al-Ayyam; then, in 1932, he taught German at the American University of Beirut.
 In 1933, he continued to publish pamphlets in the Al-Majalia magazine in Beirut.

 On 16 November 1932, Saadeh secretly founded the Syrian Social Nationalist Party.
-Three years later, on 16 November 1935, the party's existence was proclaimed, and Saadeh was arrested and sentenced to six years imprisonment.
+Three years later, on 16 November 1935, the party's existence was proclaimed, and Saadeh was arrested and sentenced to six years imprisonment by the French colonial powers.
 During his confinement, he wrote his first book, "The Rise of Nations".
 He was released from prison early but was again detained in June 1936, where he wrote another book, "Principles Explained".
 In November of the same year, he was released from prison, but in March 1937, he was arrested again.
 During the time he spent in prison, he wrote his third book, "The Rise of the Syrian Nation", but his manuscript was confiscated, and the authorities refused to return it to him.